 - Provide feedback: This is the stage where the leader, the team and the associate are all getting to learn more about each other.
 There will be differences and camaraderie formed amongst the group, and leaders need to recognize how each part of the puzzle will work, how everyone can contribute and how the team can work together effectively.
 Leaders need to consistently provide constructive and objective feedback because this will set precedence to a coaching type atmosphere.
 With this in mind, make sure that the performance is measureable and attainable, the instructions provided are clear and there is room for learning.

 - Coaching: In this stage, a general understanding of a few mechanics within the team culture is developed.
-It becomes a source of inspiration when team members receive the proper coaching and they feel that they are set up for success.
+It becomes a source of inspiration when a new hire receives the proper coaching and he/she feels set up for success.
 Make sure to provide one-on-one feedback during this time.
 Effective dialogue stems from being objective and balancing any failure with deserved recognition.

 - Promote inclusion: Nurture your team member by making them feel included by letting them sit in on a leadership meeting, highlighting a best practice which they excelled on, or asking them how they would resolve an issue or challenge.
 When the associate feels that they are a productive contributor, he or she will take more pride in their personal brand and feel valued.